seasketch/geoprocessing/packages/wiki-docs/Concepts.md

 * `datasourceId` - unique string identifier for datasource.
 * `geo_type` - vector | raster
-* `keyStats` - Summary stats by key, by class (as defined by `classKeys` property for vector and `measurementType` for raster).
-These are automatically calculated on import.
 * [formats](https://github.com/seasketch/geoprocessing/blob/d633b20/packages/geoprocessing/src/types/datasource.ts#L11)
   * [fgb](https://flatgeobuf.org/) - Flatgeobuf.
 Efficient file and network transfer size.
   * [json](https://geojson.org/) - GeoJSON.
 Easy to use and human readable.